zachallaun/ex_janus/guides/generated_policy_modules.md

 The following helpers are included in newly-generated policy modules:

-- `authorized_fetch_by` - wraps `c:Ecto.Repo.get_by/3`, gets a resource using the given attributes and then authorizes for the given action/user
+* `authorized_fetch_by` - wraps `c:Ecto.Repo.get_by/3`, gets a resource using the given attributes and then authorizes for the given action/user

-- `authorized_fetch_all` - wraps `c:Ecto.Repo.all/2`, fetch a list of resources that are authorized for the given action/user
+* `authorized_fetch_all` - wraps `c:Ecto.Repo.all/2`, fetch a list of resources that are authorized for the given action/user

-- `authorized_insert` - wraps `c:Ecto.Repo.insert/2`, operates on a changeset, failing with a validation error if the inserted resource would not be authorized for the given action/user
+* `authorized_insert` - wraps `c:Ecto.Repo.insert/2`, operates on a changeset, failing with a validation error if the inserted resource would not be authorized for the given action/user

-- `authorized_update` - wraps `c:Ecto.Repo.update/2`, operates on a changeset, failing with a validation error if the updated resource would not be authorized for the given action/user either before or after applying changes
+* `authorized_update` - wraps `c:Ecto.Repo.update/2`, operates on a changeset, failing with a validation error if the updated resource would not be authorized for the given action/user either before or after applying changes

-- `authorized_delete` - wraps `c:Ecto.Repo.delete/2`, deletes the given resource if it is authorized for the given action/user
+* `authorized_delete` - wraps `c:Ecto.Repo.delete/2`, deletes the given resource if it is authorized for the given action/user

-- `validate_authorized` - changeset validation that can ensure the resource is authorized both prior to and after applying changes (used by other helpers that operate on a changeset)
+* `validate_authorized` - changeset validation that can ensure the resource is authorized both prior to and after applying changes (used by other helpers that operate on a changeset)

 We'll go over each of these and how they might be used in the sections that follow.

+> #### Note on generated code {: .info}
+>
+> Remember that generated code is _your_ code!
+> It should be modified, replaced, and deleted as you see fit.
+>
+> Instead of including these helpers in `Janus`, they are generated as a starting point for your application.
+> They enable the usage patterns described below, but if they aren't useful to you, toss them and use whatever you see fit!

 ## Authorized operations

-As the goal is to transition from unauthorized to authorized operations as smoothly as possible, `authorized_*` functions take almost the same arguments as their `Ecto.Repo` counterparts, except that they add additional keyword options related to authorization.
+The goal is to transition from unauthorized to authorized operations as smoothly as possible.
+`authorized_*` functions take the same arguments as their `Ecto.Repo` counterparts, except that they add additional keyword options related to authorization.

 Let's look at some examples.